Rivian valued at over $100 bln in debut, after world's biggest IPO of 2021 | Business

 Rivian has been investing heavily to ramp up production, doubling down on its upscale all-electric R1T pickup truck, which was launched in September.
 It plans to follow that with an SUV and delivery van, hitting some of the hottest segments in the market.
 The Irvine, California-based company plans to build at least one million vehicles a year by the end of the decade, Scaringe said.
 It has a plant in Illinois, and has announced plans to open a second U.S. factory and eventually setting up production in China and Europe.

 "Rivian is in the early stages of delivering its first vehicles to customers, which tells investors the company and vehicles are 'real' and not merely pictures in a slide deck," D.A.
 Davidson & Co analyst Michael Shlisky said.
 "This has been an issue with other EV companies in recent months."
-Founded in 2009 as Mainstream Motors by Scaringe, the company was renamed in 2011 as Rivian, a name derived from "Indian River" in Florida, a place Scaringe frequented in a rowboat as a youth.

-Scaringe will hold all outstanding Class B common shares after the IPO and get 10 votes per share, Rivian said in a filing.
-Rivian, also backed by Ford, priced an upsized IPO of 153 million shares at $78 per share, raising nearly $12 billion, making it one of the biggest U.S. initial public offerings.
+On Wednesday, 10 environmental and advocacy groups, including Sierra Club, Greenpeace and others, called on Rivian to engage with labor unions as the company grows.
+Workers at Rivian's plant in Illinois are not unionized.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)